arget13/DDexec/README.md

 The steps are relatively easy and do not require any kind of expertise to understand them.
 Anyone with a basic understanding of exploiting and with some knowledge of the ELF format can follow this.
 * Find base address of the libc and the loader.
 Since there is no ASLR we do not need a memory leak, so this is very easy.
 It can be done just by running a program without ASLR and looking at its `/proc/$pid/maps`.
 * Parse the symbols in the libc looking for the offset of the `read()` and `mprotect()` functions.
 Now we can obtain their virtual addresses, and therefore craft a very basic `mprotect() + read()` ROP.
 * Parse the binary we want to run and the loader to find out what mappings they need.
-Then craft a "shell"code that will perform, broadly speaking, the same steps that kernel does upon each call to `execve()`:
+Then craft a "shell"code that will perform, broadly speaking, the same steps that the kernel does upon each call to `execve()`:
     * Create said mappings.
     * Read the binaries into them.
     * Set up permissions.